pytorch/torchdynamo/README.md

 * `dynamo.optimize("aot_eager")` - Uses AotAutograd with no compiler, i.e, just using PyTorch eager for the AotAutograd's extracted forward and backward graphs.
 This is useful for debugging, and unlikely to give speedups.

 **Training & inference backends**:
-* `dynamo.optimize("inductor")` - Uses TorchInductor backend with AotAutograd and cudagraphs.
-[Read more](https://dev-discuss.pytorch.org/t/torchinductor-a-pytorch-native-compiler-with-define-by-run-ir-and-symbolic-shapes/747)
+* `dynamo.optimize("inductor")` - Uses TorchInductor backend with AotAutograd and cudagraphs by leveraging codegened Triton kernels  [Read more](https://dev-discuss.pytorch.org/t/torchinductor-a-pytorch-native-compiler-with-define-by-run-ir-and-symbolic-shapes/747)
 * `dynamo.optimize("nvfuser")` -  nvFuser with TorchScript.
 [Read more](https://dev-discuss.pytorch.org/t/tracing-with-primitives-update-1-nvfuser-and-its-primitives/593)
 * `dynamo.optimize("aot_nvfuser")` -  nvFuser with AotAutograd.
 [Read more](https://dev-discuss.pytorch.org/t/tracing-with-primitives-update-1-nvfuser-and-its-primitives/593)
 * `dynamo.optimize("aot_cudagraphs")` - cudagraphs with AotAutograd.
 [Read more](https://github.com/pytorch/torchdynamo/pull/757)